Level of education

 III.3 Characterization methods (NMR, MS)

-Application to the synthesis of linear and cyclic oligopeptides
+Application on the synthesis of linear and cyclic oligopeptides

-IV.2 Examples of peptide applications (CPP, Short Peptide Self-Assembly, etc.)
+IV.2 Examples of peptide use (CPP, Short Peptide Self-Assembly, etc.)

 IV.3 Non-canonical amino acids: Introduction to bioconjugation strategies